neilguertin/contramontreal-org/README.md

 ```
 The website should now be live at http://localhost:4000/

 2. Make changes.
 The website should automatically update after saving each file.
+Changes to `_config.yml` require rerunning the `bundler exec` command.
 3. Commit and push changes.
 Unfortunately there is not space here to write a full git and GitHub tutorial.

 ## Site design